 Raise a concern about a course

-To raise a concern about an approved course, please complete the form.
+To raise a concern about an approved course, please email the education quality assurance team [email protected] to outline the concern and providing any supporting evidence.

 After you’ve raised a concern

-Once we have received your concern, we will usually contact you within two working days to discuss next steps.
+Once we have received your concern, we will usually contact you within five working days.

-All concerns will be considered on a case-by-case basis.
+All concerns will be considered on a case-by-case basis and we may ask you for additional information.

-The education provider will then have 28 calendar days to respond.
+The education provider will be notified of the concern and they will then have 28 calendar days to respond.

 Normally, this will be done within 28 calendar days.

-After an investigation, we will make a decision based on the recommendation.
+After an investigation, the regulator will make a decision based on the recommendation.

-The recommendations will be to either take no further action or carry out an extraordinary inspection.
+The recommendations will be to either take no further action, that further monitoring of the course is required or to carry out an extraordinary inspection.

 We will contact you and let you know what decision we have made and if we are going to take any further action.